MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 52.120.0.0/14

-### 1. Optimize access to these endpoints via the VPN
+### 2. Optimize access to these endpoints via the VPN

 Now that we have identified these critical endpoints, we need to divert them away from the VPN tunnel and allow them to use the user&#39;s local internet connection to connect directly to the service.
 The manner in which this is accomplished will vary depending on the VPN product and machine platform used but most VPN solutions will allow some simple configuration of policy to apply this logic.
 Some examples of how to achieve this with some of the most common VPN solutions can be found later in this document.

 //Insert example here (working on this)

 The VPN client should therefore be configured so that traffic to the above, Optimize marked IPs are routed in this way.
-This allows the traffic to utilize local Microsoft resources such as Office 365 Service Front Doors [such as AFD as one example,](https://azure.microsoft.com/en-us/blog/azure-front-door-service-is-now-generally-available/) which deliver Office 365 services &amp; connectivity points as close to your users as possible.
+This allows the traffic to utilize local Microsoft resources such as Office 365 Service Front Doors [such as AFD as one example,](https://azure.microsoft.com/blog/azure-front-door-service-is-now-generally-available/) which deliver Office 365 services &amp; connectivity points as close to your users as possible.
 This allows us to deliver extremely high performance levels to users wherever they are in the world.
-There is also [Microsoft&#39;s world class global network](https://azure.microsoft.com/en-us/blog/how-microsoft-builds-its-fast-and-reliable-global-network/) which is very likely within  a small number of milliseconds of your users direct egress, and is designed to take your traffic securely to Microsoft resources wherever they may be in the world, as efficiently as possible.
+There is also [Microsoft&#39;s world class global network](https://azure.microsoft.com/blog/how-microsoft-builds-its-fast-and-reliable-global-network/) which is very likely within  a small number of milliseconds of your users direct egress, and is designed to take your traffic securely to Microsoft resources wherever they may be in the world, as efficiently as possible.

 The solution would look something like that below.

 ![Split Tunnel VPN configuration detail](media/vpn-split-tunneling/vpn-split-detail.png)

-#### Additional information on configuring and securing Teams media traffic
+## Configuring and securing Teams media traffic

 Some administrators prefer some more detailed information on how call flows operate in Teams and how we secure connectivity.